Curaçao International Airport: Foundation and early years

 The airport was initially called Hato Airport, namesake of the nearby town of Hato.
 On 5 January 1954, the airport was renamed Dr. Albert Plesman airport.
 Plesman, director of the Royal Dutch Airlines for the Netherlands and Colonies, had died a few days earlier.
-Often it was spoken of Aeropuerto Plesman or Plesman Airport, unofficially also the name Hato remained in use till this day.
+Often it was spoken of Aeropuerto Plesman or ,Plesman Airport, un; unofficially,o the name Hato remained in use till this day.
 Nowadays, the official name is Curaçao International Airport.